gp-devenv/gp-base-devenv/README.md

            linux/arm/v7, linux/arm/v6
 ```

-`Ubuntu 20.04` been exclusively x64, only x64 architecture must be considered.
+`Ubuntu` (both 20.04 and 22.04) been exclusively x64, only x64 architecture are
+supported.

 <div id="build" />